Tyrrrz/Tyrrrz.me/data/blog/return-type-inference/index.md

 Also, in this example, `Option<T>` is defined as a `readonly struct`.
 Seeing as it's mainly returned from methods and used in local scopes, this decision makes sense from a performance point of view.

-Just to make things convenient, we may also want to provide factory methods that help construct new instances of `Option<T>` in a more fluent manner:
+Just to make things convenient, we may also want to provide factory methods that help construct new instances of `Option<T>` more naturally:

 ```csharp
 public static class Option